 The cuboid bone is physically manipulated or reduced back into position by a doctor, medical professional or surgeon.
 The reduction of the joint position can be maintained using taping and padding, as well as the use of arch support insoles.
 Corticosteroid injections are sometimes used.

-If peroneal tendonitis is a contributing factor then this will need to be treated with rest, ice and a gradual rehabilitation program of stretching and strengthening exercises.
-In partiacular if the peroneal muscles are tight and causing the excess traction on the cuboid bone then stretching exercises and deep tissue massage are important.
+If peroneal tendonitis is a contributing factor, then this will need to be treated with rest, ice and a gradual rehabilitation program of stretching and strengthening exercises.
+Particularly if the peroneal muscles are tight and causing the excess traction on the cuboid bone, then stretching exercises and deep tissue massage are important.